 Have you ever wanted to rent a vacation home but didn’t know where to start?
 Well, I’m here to help with the key to vacation rentals!
-If you’re reading this, I assume you’ve heard of popular vacation rental sites like VRBO, Airbnb, Flipkey and many, more.
+If you’re reading this, I assume you’ve heard of popular vacation rental sites like VRBO, Airbnb, Flipkey and much, more.
 So, I’m going to give you a few tips on how to rent a vacation home like a pro!
 But first, SELFIE… just kidding, check out these frequently asked questions:

 VACATION RENTAL FAQs:

 Well, that’s a difficult one to answer because prices vary across countries, cities, and states but I can say that, overall, vacation rentals are less expensive than renting a hotel.
 For example, a three-star hotel room in Venice, Italy near the Rialto Bridge costs anywhere from $200-$500/night (NOT including deposits for incidentals and tax) and our vacation rental cost us $110/night with no deposit!
 So, we saved at least $100 per night by using VRBO.
 Obviously, each rental will be different so it pays to do your homework.

 2. Why is a vacation rental better than a hotel room?

 A vacation rental can be better than a hotel room in a number of ways.
 First, a rental can offer you a kitchen/kitchenette, washer/dryer, multiple bedrooms/beds, free wi-fi and much more.
 Having the option to eat one or more meals at “home” can save you tons of money while on vacation.
 Check out my post on Paris and keeping your travel budget in check!

 Second, if you’re traveling with a group, you have more options because most hotels only allow a certain number of people in one room but some rentals allow 3-4 in a studio or one bedroom, therefore cutting your costs even further.